New Cultural Competence Intensive Technical Assistance Options from the Great Lakes ATTC, MHTTC, and PTTC

 The growing diversity in our region highlights the need for intensive technical assistance (ITA) for behavioral health professionals seeking to build their skills and knowledge in providing prevention, treatment, and recovery services to clients from other cultures.

 The Great Lakes ATTC, MHTTC, and PTTC have developed a series of ITA options designed to address this critical need.
-Alfredo Cerrato, Senior Workforce Development Officer for the three Great Lakes programs, developed the ITA options in collaboration with subject matter experts from our partner regional and national focus area centers.
+The trainings were developed in collaboration with the National Hispanic and Latino MHTTC and subject matter experts and stakeholders from the communities represented.

 Cerrato notes that the training options emerged from needs identified by stakeholders across the region.